The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Introduction and main result

+Note that the results of \cite{ABBH}, by introducing a reversible transformation of the Brownian tree, can be understood as building the ``first branch'' of the limiting cut-tree, the latter being a kind of iteration \textit{ad libitum} of this transformation.
+This transformation was extended in \cite{AbrDFARPLT} in the context of a fragmentation of stable trees.
+The main goal of the present work is to show that the approach of Bertoin and Miermont \cite{BerMi} can also be adapted to Galton--Watson trees with offspring distribution in the domain of attraction of a non-Gaussian stable law, showing the convergence of the whole discrete cut-tree to a limiting stable tree.
+This gives in passing a natural definition of the continuum cut-tree for the fragmentation studied in \cite{Mi05}.

-The present work has been motivated by the following result of Bertoin and Miermont \cite{BerMi}, which establishes a link between the discrete and continuous settings.
-Consider a sequence of Galton-Watson trees $\T_n$, conditioned to have exactly $n$ vertices, with critical offspring distribution having finite variance $\sigma^2$.
-The associated cut-trees $\cut(\T_n)$ describe the genealogy of the fragments obtained by deleting the edges in a uniform random order.
-It is well-known that the rescaled trees $(\sigma/\sqrt{n}) \cdot \T_n$ converge in distribution to the Brownian tree $\T$: see \cite{Ald_CRT3} for the convergence of the associated contour functions, which implies that this convergence holds for the commonly used Gromov-Hausdorff topology, and for the Gromov-Prokhorov topology.
+Let us describe more precisely the result of \cite{BerMi} we are interested in.
+Consider a sequence of Galton--Watson trees $\mathcal{T}_n$, conditioned to have exactly $n$ edges, with critical offspring distribution having finite variance $\sigma^2$.
+The associated cut-trees $\operatorname{Cut}(\mathcal{T}_n)$ describe the genealogy of the fragments obtained by deleting the edges in a uniform random order.
+It is well known that the rescaled trees $(\sigma/\sqrt{n}) \cdot\mathcal{T}_n$ converge in distribution to the Brownian tree $\mathcal{T}$; see \cite {AldCRT3} for the convergence of the associated contour functions, which implies that this convergence holds for the commonly used Gromov--Hausdorff topology, and for the Gromov--Prokhorov topology.
 In the present work, we will mainly use the latter.
 Bertoin and Miermont showed that there is in fact the joint convergence

-where $\cut (\T)$ is the so-called cut-tree of $\T$.
-Informally, $\cut(\T)$ describes the genealogy of the fragments obtained by cutting $\T$ at points chosen according to a Poisson point process on its skeleton.
-Moreover, $\cut(\T)$ has the same law as $\T$.
+where $\operatorname{Cut}(\mathcal{T})$ is the so-called cut-tree of $\mathcal{T}$.
+Informally, $\operatorname{Cut}(\mathcal{T})$ describes the genealogy of the fragments obtained by cutting $\mathcal{T}$ at points chosen according to a~Poisson point process on its skeleton.
+Moreover, $\operatorname{Cut}(\mathcal{T})$ has the same law as~$\mathcal{T}$.